-Each year, all enrolled Roseman students have the option to seek out and purchase private health insurance coverage; however, the private health insurance must meet the program’s minimum insurance requirements below, and the coverage must be active by the deadline to submit a waiver for the student health insurance.
+Each year, all enrolled Roseman students have the option to seek out and purchase private health insurance coverage; however, the private health insurance must meet the program’s minimum insurance requirements below, and the coverage must be active by the deadline to be considered for a waiver of the student health insurance.

 Note: The process of waiving the student health insurance is repeated annually by a stated deadline.

 All third-party student insurances are verified for the minimum insurance requirements by our insurance broker, Ascension Benefits & Insurance Solutions when students submit their information into the Waiver Portal below.
 If an active third-party insurance cannot be verified either electronically or via phone, it is the student’s responsibility to provide correct documentation from your insurance company verifying the coverage (if it cannot be provided, your insurance will be denied).
 Students who have no other insurance coverage by the stated waiver deadline are auto-enrolled and charged for the Student Health Insurance Plan to keep them in compliance with their program and the university.

 If considering private insurance, be sure to submit the “Summary of Benefits” for that insurance to email@example.com to have it pre-verified before you purchase it.
 Note that it is not guaranteed that your personal insurance will waive the student health insurance plan.

 - Maximum 80/20 in -network and 60/40 out-of-network coinsurance

 - A provider network in the Roseman area for primary care, specialty, hospital and diagnostic care

 - Coverage for the entire academic year, including summer and holidays